my-language-skills/all-in-one-metadata/docs/documentation-2.md

 * Site level allows to load the metadata for the front page.
 * Multisite (comming soon)

+After activate the metadata trough the checkbox in the different tabs (Post Level, Site Level or Multisite) in the ‘Location Of Metadata’ and saving, the metabox named ‘Activated Locations For Schema Types’ will display the active places for the metadata.

 For Post level

 ![location of metadata](images/location_of_metadata_post.png)